 Types of Lease Buyout Clauses

-The type of lease buyout you use will depend on your circumstance and needs.
+The type of lease buyout you use will depend on your unique circumstances and needs.
 Here are three types for you to consider:

-The Servicemembers Civil Relief Act allows active duty, deployed, or reassigned military members to use a buyout clause to end their current lease.
-As a landlord, this is a provision you legally cannot deny.
-The military member only needs to provide a written notice to their landlord.
+The Servicemembers Civil Relief Act grants active duty, deployed, or reassigned military personnel the right to terminate their lease through a buyout clause.
+As a landlord, you are legally obligated to honor this provision and cannot deny it.
+To exercise this right, the servicemember simply needs to provide written notice to their landlord.

 When Should You Use a Lease Buyout Clause?